pion/website/content/en/blog/automatic-renomination.md

 * Periodically ping all candidates and rerank them
 * Renominate when a better candidate arises

-With these pieces in place, pion can seamlessly transition between different network links.
+With these pieces in place, Pion can seamlessly transition between different network links.

 One really nice thing that I personally liked about this feature when